-This hands on section of the CNC brings the plants and animals of the Chattahoochee River to you!
+The Explore Your Watershed exhibit is a hands-on section of the CNC that brings the plants and animals of the Chattahoochee River to you.
 Learn about everything from fish to healthy water (and in turn healthy fish!); play the river flows water game and discover all the things that can affect a river’s flow, from sunny skies to rainy days and more!
-See what it’s like to walk under a beavers dam; what happens when wetlands release stored water back into our river, and how adversely it can keep the rivers from flooding when high.
+See what it’s like to walk under a beavers dam; what happens when the wetlands release stored water back into our river, and how adversely it can keep the rivers from flooding when high.

 Bonus Activity: Play the food chain game.
 Take a provided piece of paper, and see if you can correctly choose which of the plants and animals make a food chain!